Dan Barry and The Kelly Gang

 ....
 To-night will be the last night on which this mammoth entertainment will be given.
 A special programme abounding with good things is promised.
 These will be new films of sensational or humorous order.
 The main film will depict scenes from the career of the most notorious bushrangers known in the annals of crime in Australasia - the Kelly Gang......

-The second is from Hobart's The Mercury of 29 December and appears to suggest that an extended version of the film would be shown that night, in comparison to that which premiered three days earlier:
+* 29 December 1906 - The Mercury, Hobart.
+This appears to suggest that an extended version of the film would be shown that night, in comparison to that which premiered three days earlier:

 In our advertising columns will be seen the announcement of the last night of the above entertainment in the Town Hall.
 For this occasion the management have decided to produce a biograph picture of the lives and adventures of the notorious Kelly gang of bushrangers, who created such a reign of terror in Australia over twenty years ago.
 This picture should prove interesting, and judging by the excellence of the series fellow n during the season, should draw a crowded house.